+Confidently acquire knowledge

-- Acquisition of knowledge - Developing the ability to frame big questions about theories, understanding key terms, researching studies and theories, understanding psychological approaches to explaining behaviour, summarising topic content. - Beginning to explain theory and reality: being able to explain how theories and studies apply to real life behaviour; accepting that there may be multiple explanations for a given behaviour by applying the different psychological approaches. - Identifying and developing a line of argument: being able to recognise and explain differing perspectives in psychology, comparing and contrasting the value of different theories and studies. - Evaluating evidence: being able to consider reliability, validity and credibility of sources.
-To evaluate strengths and limitations of research studies and theories, understanding how bias may be present, and how psychologists work within the scientific paradigm. - Developing essay writing skills: being able to respond to an issue raised within a question, plan and produce a well-supported and well-argued response to exam style questions with an appropriate balance of description, application and evaluation of questions.
+Have the ability to frame big questions about theories, understanding key terms, researching studies and theories, understanding psychological approaches to explaining behaviour, summarising topic content.

+Confidently explain theory and reality: being able to explain how theories and studies apply to real life behaviour; accepting that there may be multiple explanations for a given behaviour by applying the different psychological approaches.

+Identifying and developing a line of argument: being able to recognise and explain differing perspectives in psychology, comparing and contrasting the value of different theories and studies.
+Some may have the confidence to challenge perspectives.

+Evaluating evidence: being able to consider reliability, validity and credibility of sources as a matter of course.
+To evaluate strengths and limitations of research studies and theories, understanding how bias may be present, and how psychologists work within the scientific paradigm.

+Refining essay writing skills: being able to respond to an issue raised within a question, plan and produce a well-supported and well-argued response to exam style questions with an appropriate balance of description, application and evaluation.